Today's Articles

 *Fort Snelling is remembered on this date in 1820.
 This is a former military garrison built with slave labor to advance white American land acquisition from indigenous communities.

 It is in Minnesota on the bluffs overlooking where the Minnesota and Mississippi Rivers meet.
-The military site was initially named Fort Saint Anthony, but it was renamed Fort Snelling once its construction was completed in 1825.
+The military site was initially named Fort Saint Anthony, but it was renamed Fort Snelling after its construction in 1825.
 The historic fort is in the unorganized territory within Hennepin County, bordering Ramsey and Dakota counties.

 Slavery at the fort

 Both Fort Snelling and Fort Ripley provided this civil service for the internment of criminals until the territory developed the civil infrastructure needed.
 Major Taliaferro owned 21 enslaved people, one of whom was Harriet Robinson.
-She married Dred Scott with Major Taliaferro officiating.
+She married Dred Scott, and Major Taliaferro officiated.
 They had two enslaved children at Fort Snelling from 1836 to 1840.
 U.S. Army officers submitted pay vouchers to cover the expenses of retaining enslaved people.
 The last slave-holding unit was the 10th Infantry.
 Colonel Snelling employed his slaves even after slavery was unconstitutional with Minnesota's statehood in 1858.

 Two enslaved women at Fort Snelling sued for their freedom and were set free in 1836.
 Rachel was a slave to Lieutenant Thomas Stockton at Fort Snelling from 1830 to 1831, then at Fort Crawford at Prairie du Chien until 1834.
 When Rachel and her son were sold in St. Louis, she sued, claiming that she had been illegally enslaved in the Minnesota Territory.
-In 1836 the Missouri Supreme Court ruled to make her a free person.
+In 1836, the Missouri Supreme Court ruled that she should be made a free person.
 The second woman, Courtney, also sued for freedom in St. Louis.

-The emancipation episode of Dred Scott and his wife, Harriet Robinson Scott, ocurred at the fort.
+Dred Scott and his wife Harriet Robinson Scott's emancipation episode occurred at the fort.
 In 1843, he sued for his family's freedom for illegally being indentured in free territory.
 Dred Scott v.
 Sandford was a landmark case that held that neither enslaved nor free Africans were United States citizens.
 The decision increased sectional tensions between the North and South.
 The fort also served as the primary center for Government forces during the Dakota War of 1862.
 It also was the encampment site where the eastern Dakota and Ho-chunk non-combatants awaited riverboat transport in their forced removal from Minnesota when the hostilities ceased.

 The fort served as a recruiting station for the American Civil WarSpanish American War, and both World Wars before being decommissioned a second time in 1946.
 All that remained of the original lower post were the round and hexagon towers.
 It fell into disrepair until the lower center was restored to its original appearance in 1965.